Skip to main content

 Counties most impacted in southeast Colorado in 2024: Custer, Fremont, Huerfano, Las Animas, western Pueblo

-Piñon Ips beetle (Ips confusus) remains on the list of top forest health issues for southeast Colorado for the fourth year in a row.
-This native beetle targets piñon pine trees that grow in lower elevations from 4,900 to 8,000 feet, where conditions are often dry and precipitation levels can fluctuate.
+Piñon Ips beetle (Ips confusus) remains on the list of top forest health issues in southeast Colorado for the fourth year in a row.
+This native beetle targets piñon pine trees that grow in low elevations from 4,900 to 8,000 feet, where conditions are often dry and precipitation levels can fluctuate.

-Residents and land managers should remove trees infested with piñon Ips beetle as soon as they are identified – noting that it is best to cut infested trees from November to February when beetles are inactive – and not stack infested wood next to living trees.
+Residents and land managers should remove trees infested with piñon Ips beetle as soon as they are identified – noting that it is best to cut and remove infested trees from November to February when beetles are inactive.
+It is also good practice not to stack infested wood next to living trees.
 The resin from cut trees attracts the beetle, so it is important to remove all freshly cut materials that result from pruning or thinning trees.

 Also, landowners with piñon trees should time cutting activities when daytime temperatures fall below 50 degrees Fahrenheit, when beetles are unlikely to search out new material.
-They should water piñon trees in periods of drought throughout the year and use insecticides prior to attack, twice a year, as preventive measures for high-value landscape piñon trees.
+Piñon trees should be watered during periods of drought throughout the year and insecticides can be used prior to attack, twice a year, as preventive measures for high-value landscape piñon trees.

 Learn more ways to manage for this insect in the Piñon Ips Bark Beetle Quick Guide.